StudioEtrange/stella/README.md

 For now, the code really needs to be cleaned !
 And more unit test to be written !
 And documentation too !

+## Commands

+For the whole list of commands use

+	./stella.sh -h
+	stella.bat -h

 ## License

 Copyright 2013-2016 Sylvain Boucault @ StudioEtrange